 Falsification or unauthorized modification of an academic record: It is a breach of academic honesty to falsify, fabricate, or in any other way modify a student examination, transcript, grade, letter of recommendation, or related document.
-Other breaches of academic honesty include making false claims or statements, submitting false information, altering official documents or records, attempting or causing others to do or attempt any of the above, with intent to mislead an instructor, an academic unit, programme, office or committee as to a students academic status, qualifications, actions or preparation.
+Other breaches of academic honesty include making false claims or statements, submitting false information, altering official documents or records, attempting or causing others to do or attempt any of the above, with intent to mislead an instructor, an academic status, qualifications, actions or preparation.
 Failure to divulge previous attendance at another post-secondary educational institution on an admissions application is also a violation.